About Duchesne County

 Property & Public Records

-The Duchesne County Recorder's Office, located at 734 North Center Street, Duchesne, UT 84021, maintains all land and property records for the county.
-The office can be reached at (435) 738-1218 and operates Monday through Friday, 8:00 AM to 5:00 PM.
+Duchesne County Recorder's Office, located at 734 North Center Street, Duchesne, UT 84021, maintains all land and property records for Duchesne County.
+The office can be reached through the office operates Monday through Friday, 8:00 AM to 5:00 PM.
 The Recorder maintains documents including warranty deeds, quit claim deeds, mortgages and deeds of trust, reconveyances, easements, liens (mechanics liens, judgment liens, tax liens), subdivision plats, surveys, and other instruments affecting real property title.

 - The Assessor's website provides a GIS parcel viewer allowing users to search by address or parcel number to view tax assessment information, property characteristics, ownership history, and aerial photography.